Hisammmmmmmm/MangaColorize/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1661XBdxu-vT6HHlRdBrfxrc9P87qLfz
-<br>Test the app with this link : https://ai.studio/apps/drive/1661XBdxu-vT6HHlRdBrfxrc9P87qLfz_?fullscreenApplet=true
+Test the app with this link : https://ai.studio/apps/drive/1661XBdxu-vT6HHlRdBrfxrc9P87qLfz_?fullscreenApplet=true

 ## Run Locally